wxdh/GrimoireTerminal/README.md

 TODO:
 Nathan: Allow build parameters from jenkins to pass in URI

-Derek: Set up HTTP Request object
+Derek: Set up HTTP Request object (Completed)

 Backlog:
 Figure out where lore is in API